NotOneRing/Tree-Embedding/README.md

-### Seventh, we run the bash file for experiments.
+## Run the bash file for experiments.
 ```
 nohup bash run.sh
 ```